Ethansmit/python_tutorial/Section-1/python-basics.md

 word.isspace() # Returns true if the string is only white space and contains at least one character. word.istitle() # Returns true if the string is titlecased and there is at least one character. word.isupper() # Returns true if the string is uppercased and there is at least one character.

+str.maketrans(x,y) # Creates a dict for 'translate' to use. word.translate(table) # Uses table to remapping characters in word with the map.

 ```